Brother 2340CV Cover Stitch Machine

 |---|---|---|

-| Skipped stitches | Bent needle | Replace needle |
+| Skipped stitches | Bent or dull needle | Replace the needle |

-| Fabric tunneling | Tight tension | Reduce tension gradually |
+| Fabric tunneling | Tension running too tight | Reduce tension gradually |

-| Thread looping | Incorrect threading | Rethread completely |
+| Thread looping underneath | Incorrect threading sequence | Rethread completely from scratch |

-| Uneven feeding | Differential feed setting | Adjust feed ratio |
+| Uneven feeding | Differential feed needs adjustment | Adjust feed ratio for fabric type |

-| Broken threads | Cheap thread quality | Upgrade thread |
+| Broken threads | Low-quality thread | Switch to a better thread |

 Is the Brother 2340CV Worth It in 2026?